yuhorizons/yuhorizons.github.io/recipes/movie.md

 * Mei:
 * I'll get you, you little turp!
 * ---
-* Dir-Edwin throws cicada on Mei (cicada on face)
+* DIR-Edwin hides behind couch, throw stuff animal at Mei when She comes in
 * Mei:
-* You got to do better than that
+* Stuffed animals is all you have, you have to better than that!
-* Dir-Edwin throws bees at Mei (bees on face), ahhh, I hate bees
-* DIR-Parrot gang after bird flu (chirp)
-* DIR-Snake on face
+* ----
 * DIR-Possum on head
+* DIR-Toad on my head
 * DIR-Cat on head/cute cat
-* DIR-Toad on my head
+* DIR-Snake on face
 * DIR-Funny Chicken, turkey head
-* DIR-Ground hog
+* DIR-Parrot gang after bird flu (chirp)
+* Dir-Edwin throws cicada on Mei (cicada on face)
+* Dir-Edwin throws bees at Mei (bees on face), ahhh, I hate bees
 * DIR-Cockroach
 * DIR-MEI finally faints, opens mouth (insects in mouth, Tonge twister)
 * ---